-With AppDynamics, you can monitor JVM health and performance in a live production environment without having to worry about affecting end user experience.
-You’re able to visualize and map JVM dependencies, automatically discovering and mapping of all tiers that service and interact with your java Application and JVM.
-This gives you a far superior high-level view into your application performance than other Java performance tools.
+AppDynamics enables you to monitor performance and JVM health in a live production environment without affecting the end-user experience.
+Allowing you to visualize and map JVM dependencies, discover and map the tiers that interact with your JVM and Java Application JVM, AppDynamics gives you a deep view into your application performance

 Monitor Business Transactions

-AppDynamics can auto-discover business transactions from common entry points into your JVM such as servlets, struts actions, spring MVC, web services calls and even custom POJO entry points.
-From this context you can see how business transactions execute through various Java components like SOAP, EJB, JDBC, JMS, and CICS, allowing you to monitor JVMs from a high level.
+With AppDynamics you can auto-detect business transactions from typical entry points into your JVM and understand how business transactions are carried out through various Java components like JMS, SOAP, EJB, and JDBC, that allows you to track JVMs from a high level.

 Real-Time Alerting for the JVM